AtzoriMarco/OF2025_Erlangen/README.md

 **TODO**: add comments on bashrc and terminal

-Environmental variables are loaded (for instance, adding the following string to the .bashrc file).
+Environmental variables are loaded (for instance, adding the following string at the end of the *bashrc* file).

 ```
 alias of13=". /opt/openfoam13/etc/bashrc"